Using FastAPI to Run FastKafka Application

 - A basic knowledge of

-is needed to proceed with this guide.
-If you are not familiar withFastKafka
+FastKafkais needed to proceed with this guide.
+If you are not familiar withFastKafka, please go through the tutorial first.
+FastKafkaandFastAPIlibraries needs to be installed.

 This guide will provide a step-by-step explanation, taking you through each stage individually, before combining all the components in the final section for a comprehensive understanding of the process.